g-h-c/pct/README.md

 > Could not find include file even if it is one of the specified include directories

 This may be caused by trying to include a system header using quotes, e.g. #include "string.h" or trying to include a user header using angle brackets, e.g. #include \<myinclude.h\>.
-Best solution would be to be consistent with this convention.
+Best solution would be to be consistent with the normal convention, use quotes for user headers and angle bracket for system headers.